 For more on how PAM compares to other endpoint controls, see our PAM vs EDR vs XDR guide.

-LayerLogix deploys ThreatLocker as our PAM platform of choice for Texas SMBs.
+LayerLogix deploys a dedicated PAM platform as our application-control foundation of choice for Texas SMBs.
 Strengths:

 Weaknesses: pricing is opaque without a partner conversation, and the learning-mode period requires meaningful policy tuning before enforcement.
 Both are addressable but worth understanding.

 CrowdStrike's positioning is more identity-focused than application-focused.
 Strong for organizations already running Falcon EDR who want a single-vendor stack.
-Weaker on the application allowlisting + ringfencing dimensions where ThreatLocker leads.
+Weaker on the application allowlisting + ringfencing dimensions where a purpose-built PAM platform leads.

 Similar tradeoffs to CrowdStrike — strong as an EDR-first platform extending into identity, but the application execution control story is less mature than purpose-built PAM.